n4t3m/StatsBot_MKWorld/README.md

 - `/table` — Look up a specific match by Table ID
 - `/fc` — Retrieve a player's Nintendo Switch Friend Code
 - `/namelog` — View a player's name change history
+- `/calc` — Calculate expected MMR changes for a specific match by Table ID

 Players can be looked up by name, MKC ID, Discord ID, or Friend Code.